currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 ![Control Panel](/blog_images/discobike/ControlPanel.jpg "Internal Control Panel"){: style="max-width:500px;" }

 And here is where I got a bit carried away...
 I decided to use a small LCD screen that I had sat around, with the intention of using it do display the battery level.
 Since I was rushing a bit at this point (moving house!), I used an Arduino Nano.
-Remember how I said eariler that I made a PCB because it looks more professional than stripboard?
+Remember how I said earlier that I made a PCB because it looks more professional than stripboard?
 Well, I used stripboard to make the microcontroller board.
 On here, was a potential divider and voltage follower, to allow the Arduino to measure the battery voltage.
 But I went a bit mad here, and decided to add in some current shunt resistors to allow the current consumption to be measured as well!
 It might be a bit _extra_, but I think it's really cool!

 ![Finished Inside](/blog_images/discobike/FinishedInside.jpg "The finished internals!
 Well, kind of, not shown here, I put some perspex covers over the top of the PCBs to protect them."){: style="max-width:500px;" }